 (I) Development of military leadership techniques to include preparation of operation plans, presentation of instruction, and supervision of underclass military cadets.
 Instruction in military drill, ceremonies, and customs and courtesies of the Army.
 Must be taken in conjunction with MSGN301.
-Prerequisite: Consent of department.
+Prerequisite: none.
 Lab Fee.
 2 hours lab, 3 hours PT, 80 hours field training; .5 semester hour.
 (Fall).